 At least 21 days prior to the date of the public auction, the clerk of court or sheriff of the county must advertise the public auction in a newspaper of general circulation in the county in which the land is located.
-The advertisement must include the following:

-- (1) The street address, if available, of the abandoned land to be sold at the public auction; - (2) The date, time, and place of the auction; - (3) The permanent parcel number of the land if a permanent parcel number system is in effect in the county; and - (4) A notice stating that the abandoned land is to be sold subject to the terms of the bill.
+The advertisement must include the following: (1) the street address, if available, of the abandoned land to be sold at the public auction, (2) the date, time, and place of the auction, (3) the permanent parcel number of the land if a permanent parcel number system is in effect in the county as provided in R.C.
+319.28, and (4) a notice stating that the abandoned land is to be sold subject to the terms of the bill.
 (R.C.
 323.70(A).)

 Bidding.
-The sheriff's designee must conduct the public auction at which the abandoned land will be offered for sale.
+The sheriff of the county or sheriff's designee must conduct the public auction at which the abandoned land will be offered for sale.
 To qualify as a bidder, a person must provide to the sheriff on a form provided by the sheriff a written acknowledgment that the abandoned land being offered for sale is to be conveyed in fee simple to the successful bidder.
-At the auction, the sheriff or designee must begin the bidding at an amount equal to the total of the impositions against the abandoned land plus the costs apportioned to the land as described in the first paragraph in "Costs of proceedings," below.
+At the auction, the sheriff of the county or a designee of the sheriff must begin the bidding at an amount equal to the total of the impositions against the abandoned land plus the costs apportioned to the land as described in the first paragraph in 'Costs of proceedings," below.
 The abandoned land must be sold to the highest bidder.
-The sheriff or designee may reject any and all bids not meeting the minimum bid requirements specified in this provision.
+The county sheriff or designee may reject any and all bids not meeting the minimum bid requirements specified in this provision.
 (R.C.
 323.70(B).)

 Purchase by successful bidder.
-Except as otherwise permitted as described below in "Disposition by subsequent public auction or other conveyance," the successful bidder at a public auction conducted as described above must pay the sheriff or designee a deposit of at least 10% of the purchase price in cash, or by bank draft or official bank check, at the time of the public auction and must pay the balance of the purchase price to the county treasurer within 30 days after the day on which the auction was held.
-From the total proceeds arising from the sale, the greater of 20% of such proceeds, or the amount necessary as described in paragraph (2) in 'Costs of proceedings," below, to reimburse the Delinquent Tax and Assessment Collection Fund for the costs paid from the Fund with respect to the abandoned land sold at the public auction, must be deposited to the credit of that Fund.
+Except as otherwise permitted as described below in "Disposition by subsequent public auction or other conveyance," the successful bidder at a public auction conducted as described above must pay the sheriff of the county or sheriff's designee a deposit of at least 10% of the purchase price in cash, or by bank draft or official bank check, at the time of the public auction and must pay the balance of the purchase price to the county treasurer within 30 days after the day on which the auction was held.
+Notwithstanding R.C.
+321.261 (payments to the Delinquent Tax and Assessment Collection Fund from taxes collected), with respect to abandoned land foreclosed pursuant to the bill, from the total proceeds arising from the sale of that land, the greater of 20% of such proceeds, or the amount necessary as described in paragraph (2) in 'Costs of proceedings," below, to reimburse the Delinquent Tax and Assessment Collection Fund for the costs paid from the Fund with respect to the abandoned land sold at the public auction, must be deposited to the credit of that Fund.
 The balance of the proceeds, if any, must be distributed to the appropriate political subdivisions and other taxing units in proportion to their respective claims for taxes, assessments, interest, and penalties on the land.
 (R.C.
 323.70(C).)

-Upon the sale of abandoned land, the fee simple interest in the land of the owner must be conveyed to the purchaser.
+Upon the sale of abandoned land pursuant to the above provisions, the fee simple interest in the land of the owner must be conveyed to the purchaser.
 That conveyance is free and clear of any liens and encumbrances of the parties named in the complaint for foreclosure attaching before the sale and free and clear of any liens for taxes, except for federal tax liens and covenants and easements of record attaching before the sale (R.C.
 323.70(D)).